Sup2point0/supcode/resources/walkthroughs/supcoda/basics/comments.md

 func("sup", 2.0 \ like so \ , true)
 ```

 However, this is highly discouraged, as it leaves the code quite unreadable.

-Its intended use is for single-line Supcode, although even then comments are rarely used, since the code is not intended for human reading.
+> Its intended use is for single-line Supcode.
+Although, even then comments are rarely used, since the code is not intended for human reading.

 Comments can span multiple lines if necessary.
 This is denoted by double `\` both at the start and end of the comment segment.